ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SolutionManagerAPIExplained.md

 In the picture below an model that represents the structure of the BranchContent will be shown.
 ![Test](media/SolManAPIModel.png)

-What is important to notice is that in SAP Solution Manager APi the structure is represented with and additional hidden levels that have the sufix GRP witch means that this is only a container level that groups the children by type.
+What is important to notice is that in SAP Solution Manager APi the structure is represented with and additional hidden levels that have the suffix GRP witch means that this is only a container level that groups the children by type.
 This level is not visible in the UI but it exists in the json that is retrieved in the json response.

 **Important thing about branch content is that there is no way still to request a specific node by its id.
 Only the whole structure can be requested for.**

-## Branch Conent Graphic
+## Branch Content Graphic
-Graphic node holde the collection of all diagrams.
+Graphic node hold the collection of all diagrams.
 It has two important nodes:

  1. Diagram